nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Searching a task by title: `find`

-Find matching tasks based on the title keyword(s) provided by the user.
+Find matching tasks based on the title keyword(s) provided so that you can find matching tasks quickly when only certain words from the title of the task can be remembered.

 Format: `find KEYWORD [MORE_KEYWORDS]`